OleVik/grav-plugin-presentation/README.md

 The synchronization between Presenter-mode and the Presentation happens by sending data from one browser-window to the other, requiring JavaScript.
 When running remotely, the synchronization happens by polling and checking if the presentation has changed.

 **Note:** The polling approach needs a stable server to work, more so than Grav itself.
-It has been tested extensively with PHP 7.1 and 7.2, running on Caddy Server and with PHP's built-in server, with fairly standard production-setups of PHP.
+It has been tested extensively with PHP 7.1 and 7.2, running on Caddy Server and with PHP's built-in server, with a fairly standard production-setup of PHP.
 If your server-connection crashes with a 502 error -- usually with the error "No connection could be made because the target machine actively refused it.", it is because PHP is set up to forcibly time out despite being long-polled.

 ## Contributing